MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 ```

 Now we’re ready to run the program!
-1. Save your HTML document.
+1. Save your .html document.
-2. Open the HTML file in a web browser.
+2. Open the .html file in a web browser.
 3. Open the developer tools of your web browser to view the console.

 When the script loads, a `ChangeLED` command is sent to Misty, and a message about the results of the command appears in the console. **Congratulations!** You have just written your first program using Misty’s remote command interface!
-See the full HTML document for reference.
+See the full .html document for reference.

 ```html
 <!DOCTYPE html>